DemonChicken1111/ydot-pod-switcher/README.md

 # pod-switcher

-A Linux, X11 and wayland client-switcher for EVE Online.
+A Linux, Wayland client-switcher for EVE Online.
 It's faster than most other workspace packages and minimizes inactive windows to improve multibox performance.
 It does not feature thumbnail previews.

 ## Installation (using Fedora as an example)
 1) Install dependency: `sudo dnf install ydotool`